by W. Mahlon Purdin

 1 INTRODUCTORY THOUGHTS

-TERMS: The term “teacher” or “teaching” is applied as: the activities of educating or instructing; activities that impart knowledge or skill.
-The term parent is applied as: one who sends a child to the public schools.
-The term student is applied as: a young person attending the public schools.
+The term “teacher” or “teaching” is applied here as: the activities of educating or instructing; activities that impart knowledge or skill.
+The term “parent” is applied as: one who sends a child to the public schools.
+The term “student” is applied as: a young person attending the public schools.

-Excerpt from the New Yorker: December 15, 2008, “Most Likely To Succeed” by Malcom Gladwell.
-An unfortunate article in a great publication.
+Here is a somewhat lengthy excerpt from the New Yorker’s article, “Most Likely To Succeed” by Malcolm Gladwell.
+An unfortunate manifesto in a great publication.

 “It’s only a crude measure, of course.
 A teacher is not solely responsible for how much is learned in a classroom, and not everything of value that a teacher imparts to his or her students can be captured on a standardized test.
 Nonetheless, if you follow Brown and Smith for three or four years, their effect on their students’ test scores starts to become predictable: with enough data it is possible to identify who the very good teachers are and who the very poor teachers are.
 What’s more — and this is the finding that has galvanized the educational world – the difference between good teachers and poor teachers turns out to be vast.”

 Having said all of that, there is still far more that needs to be known about the students, the parents and the school administration before judging percentile movement.
 The very nature of testing, how students perceive it, and how they perform on the tests is a topic in its own right.
 Multiple choice versus open answers can reverse the results.
 Then, of course what elements are we testing for: factual recall, creativity, problem solving, critical awareness … there are so many to choose from.
 It’s definitely open multiple choice.